heidekrueger/heidekrueger/README.md

 ### If you're a potential employer who wants to see my code:

-A good start would be `bnelearn`, I python library for equilibrium computation in Bayesian games that I originally developed during my PhD, and that I now maintain together with multiple collaborators.
-The library has enabled research that has appeared in journals such as _Nature Machine Intelligence_, the _INFORMS Journal on Computing_, and AI conferences like AAMAS and AAAI.
+A good start would be `bnelearn`, a python library for equilibrium computation in Bayesian games that I originally developed during my PhD, and that I now maintain together with multiple collaborators.
+The library contains highly performant parallel implementations of many markets studied in the Auction Theory literarture, and it has enabled research that has appeared in journals such as _Nature Machine Intelligence_, the _INFORMS Journal on Computing_, and AI conferences like AAMAS and AAAI.
 You can find the latest public release at https://github.com/heidekrueger/bnelearn.

 I also encourage you to also check out [my solutions](https://github.com/heidekrueger/f00b4r-Challenge) to Google's semi-secret foo-bar recruiting challenge, that I finished recently.
 (Levels 4.1 and 4.2 are a good place to start.)